bizzyteam/pipeline/README.md

           github-robot-token: ${{ secrets.PERSONAL_ACCESS_TOKEN }}
 ```

-## Testing pipeline
+## Staging pipeline

-On the repo where the production pipeline should be executed create a file named (for example) `.github/workflows/ci-test.yaml`
+On the repo where the pipeline should be executed create a file named (for example) `.github/workflows/ci-test.yaml`

 ```
 name: ci-test